raleel/cfi-srd-pt/0008_Combat.md

 #### Bash

 The attacker deliberately bashes the opponent off balance.
 How far the defender totters back or sideward depends on the weapon being used.
 Shields knock an opponent back 5 feet per for every 3 points of damage rolled (prior to any subtractions due to armor, parries, and so forth), whereas bludgeoning weapons knock back 5 feet per for every 5 points.
 Bashing works only on creatures up to twice the attacker's SIZ.
-If the recipient is forced backward into an obstacle, then they must make an Acrobatics skill roll or Athletics roll at Hard difficulty to avoid falling or tripping over.
+If the recipient is forced backward into an obstacle, then they must make an Acrobatics skill roll or Atletismo roll at Hard difficulty to avoid falling or tripping over.

 #### Bleed

 The attack cuts open a major blood vessel.
-If the blow overcomes Armor Points and injures the target, the defender must make an Opposed Roll of Endurance against the original attack roll.
+If the blow overcomes Armor Points and injures the target, the defender must make an Opposed Roll of Tolerância against the original attack roll.
 If the defender Fails, then they begin to bleed profusely.
 At the start of each Combat Round, the recipient loses one level of Fatigue, until they collapse and possibly die.
-Bleeding wounds can be staunched by passing a First Aid skill roll, but the recipient can no longer perform any strenuous or violent action without re-opening the wound.
+Bleeding wounds can be staunched by pasCanto a Primeiros Socorros skill roll, but the recipient can no longer perform any strenuous or violent action without re-opening the wound.
 See [Blood Loss](0007_Game_System.md?id=blood-loss).

 #### Blind Opponent

 On a Critical the defender briefly blinds his opponent by throwing sand, reflecting sunlight off his shield, or some other tactic that briefly interferes with the attacker's vision.
-The attacker must make an Opposed Roll of his Evade skill (or Weapon skill if using a shield) against the defender's original Parry roll.
+The attacker must make an Opposed Roll of his Evasão skill (or Weapon skill if uCanto a shield) against the defender's original Parry roll.
 If the attacker Fails, they suffer a situational modifier of Hard or Formidable for the next 1d3 Turns, depending on the method of blinding.

 #### Bypass Armor